-Upon completion of both phases of planning activities, the MRP Program closeout processes shall commence.
-Theis process will include ensureing that all work performed has been accepted by the Applicant, all milestones met, all deliverables completed, and Program activities performed in compliance with Program requirements.
-Evaluation of the work shall be performed at each milestone, upon submission of each deliverable, and during the final inspection of work performed.
+Upon completion of both all phases of planning activities, the MRP Program closeout processes shall commence.
+The process will ensure all work performed has been accepted by the Applicant, all milestones have been met, all deliverables have been completed, and Program activities have been performed in compliance with Program requirements.
+Evaluation of the work shall be performed at each milestone, upon submission of each deliverable, and during final inspection of work performed.
 PRDOH will perform a complete review of Applicant files to ensure all necessary documentation is present and that the grant is ready for closeout.